 Level of this trip

-The actual climb on this trip is not technically challenging, but there are very airy parts along the way, and these can make your heart beat a little faster.
-In general, climbing is graded from 3 (which is very easy) to 9 - 10 (which is very, very difficult), the climbing we will engage in during this trip is in the 4's.
-If you have climbed a little before, or if you are used to hiking, you have a steady foot and are not afraid of heights, then you will be able to do this trip.
+The actual climbing on the trip is not technically challenging, but there are some airy sections on some of the mountains we might visit, and these might make your heart race!
+In general, climbing is graded from 3 (which is very easy) to 9 - 10 (which is very, very difficult).
+The most difficult climbing we will do on this trip is around 4.
+If you have climbed a little before, are accustomed to the mountains, have a steady foot and are not afraid of heights, then you will manage this trip perfectly.